Autoferry/autoferry.github.io/_posts/2020-04-09-trackinglocalization.md

 * Identify and put in place additional infrastructure needed for real-time implementation.
 Make real-time implementation.
 * Solving the merged measurement problem: When other boats come very close to the ferry, the radar is likely to return a single merged measurements, and this can confuse the tracking system.
 * Dealing with navigation uncertainty in multi-target tracking.
+* Include a shore-mounted event camera in the sensor configuration.

 ## Contact
 For more information, contact main supervisor [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo)